B00097070-Ryan-Noble/github-story-2019/README.md

 - Chapter one talks about some of the ways the leaves of a tree change during spring.

 - In chapter two, the weather & climate during spring is talked about.
-  As well as difference between the Northern and the Southern Hemisphere experience of the season.
+  As well as the differences between the Northern and the Southern Hemisphere timing of the season.

 - Chapter three